-- (1) The chief executive may, by notice in the Gazette,- - (a) require records and returns to be kept and provided by a person who must pay a levy: - (b) prescribe conditions relating to the keeping and provision of those records and returns. - (2) A person commits an offence if the person fails to comply with a requirement imposed by the chief executive under subsection (1), and is liable to the penalty set out in section 252(3).
+(1) The chief executive may, by notice,-

+- (a) require records and returns to be kept and provided by a person who must pay a levy: - (b) prescribe conditions relating to the keeping and provision of those records and returns. - (2) A person commits an offence if the person fails to comply with a requirement imposed by the chief executive under subsection (1), and is liable to the penalty set out in section 252(3). - (3) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).